moodis/ioBroker.mihome_My/README.md

   - register in the Aqara Home application,
   - select the "Mainland China" region in the settings,
   - add acpartner to the Aqara Home app,
-  - update the acpartner firmware (click on the encoder icon, then the three dots in the upper right corner, then click the lowest point “Software Version”), as a result, Aqara firmware will be installed on acpartner (when using the MiHome application it was from Xiaomi),
+  - update the acpartner firmware (click on the air conditioning icon, then the three dots in the upper right corner, then click the lowest point “Software Version”), as a result, Aqara firmware will be installed on acpartner (when using the MiHome application it was from Xiaomi),
   - register on the site https://opencloud.aqara.cn/ with the same password and login as in the Aqara Home application (registration confirmation may take some time, I had about 6 hours),
   - log in to the console https://opencloud.aqara.cn/console/
   - create an application on the tab https://opencloud.aqara.cn/console/app-management with the type "Device access" (I’m not sure about the need for this item (because I did it yet), so you can try to skip it),